vsbron/course-nextJs2024-the-wild-oasis/README.md

 - Cabins page that lists all available cabins;
 - Individual Cabin page with more details and option to reserve the cabin;
 - Guest area with its separate side navigation;
-- Guest area page is only accessible bu authorized users;
+- Guest area page is only accessible by authorized users;
+- Authorization can be done only with Google Account;
 - Guast area allows user to see his reservation and customize his profile;
 - About us page with the more info on the service and company;